-A Strategy Task Force was formed in 2016 with Kristiina Hormia-Poutanen as President, Jeannette Frey as Vice-President, Wilhelm Widmark, Wolfram Horstmann, Julien Roche and Martin Hallik as (past and present) Steering Committee Chairs, and Susan Reilly as Executive Director.
+- Kristiina Hormia-Poutanen (President); - Jeannette Frey (Vice-President); - Wilhelm Widmark, Wolfram Horstmann, Julien Roche and Martin Hallik (past and present Steering Committee Chairs); - Susan Reilly and Astrid Verheusen (past and present Executive Directors).

-In 2016 the Strategy Task Force held meetings on 11 February, 2 May and 20 September.
-In addition, the Executive Board discussed strategy developments on 25 and 26 February, 27 June and 20 October.
+In 2016 the Strategy Task Force held meetings on 11 February, 2 May and 20 September In addition, the Executive Board discussed strategy developments on 25 and 26 February, 27 June and 20 October.

-LIBER Participants (i.e. members) discussed a draft strategy framework at a World Café session during the Helsinki Annual Conference in 2016.
-Using Discuto, there was a digital opportunity for LIBER Participants not present at the Helsinki Annual Conference to comment on the draft strategy framework.
+LIBER Participants discussed a draft strategy framework at a World Café session during the Helsinki Annual Conference in 2016.
+Using Discuto, LIBER Participants not present in Helsinki could comment online on the draft strategy framework.
+An interactive Knowledge Café session at the Patras Annual Conference in 2017 provided LIBER Participants with a further opportunity to influence the new Strategy.